liatrio-enterprise/python-rulesets/README.md

 There are example manifest files located in the `examples` folder under the `manifests` folder.
 Use these as a guide to create new custom manifests.

-You can alos reference the [REST API Documentation](https://docs.github.com/en/rest?apiVersion=2022-11-28) to get a better understading of what options there are.
+You can also reference the [REST API Documentation](https://docs.github.com/en/rest?apiVersion=2022-11-28) to get a better understading of what options there are.

 ### Gathering and Updating Manifest (Local)